Penal Code 487 defines what is grand theft in California, another of the crimes against property. Like petty theft, it is considered a crime.

 - Registered sex offenses under the California sex offender registration law, or

 - Serious crimes including murder, crimes of sexual violence, rape and sexual abuse of minors.

-- Due to the previous conviction, the accused will be punished for the crime of grand theft.
-While any other person without a history for the aforementioned crimes is sanctioned for petty theft.
+- Due to the previous conviction, the defendant will be punished for the crime of grand theft.
+While any other person without a criminal record for the aforementioned crimes is punished for petty theft.

-- Repeatedly taking money or property less than $950 can also be punished as a felony.
+- Taking money or property worth less than $950 repeatedly can also be punished as a felony.
 As long as the total value of the stolen property is greater than $950 over a 12-month period.

 This crime is related to other forms of theft and robbery such as:

 - Petty theft.